-♦ Narrative Report
+◆ Narrative Report

 This provides a guide to the most significant matters reported in the Statement of Accounts.
-It explains the purpose of the various statements and notes and the relationships between them.
-It also sets out information about the Authority's financial performance and economy, efficiency and effectiveness in its use of resources over the financial year, as required by the Accounts and Audit Regulations 2015, together with commentary on our wider corporate performance.
+It sets out information about the Authority's financial performance and economy, efficiency and effectiveness in its use of resources over the financial year, as required by the Accounts and Audit Regulations 2015, together with commentary on our wider corporate performance.